LucasBiazon/LucasBiazon/README.md

 <br>

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**
  <p>What´s Up?
-My name is Lucas, I' m an IT student from Federal Institute of Education, Science and Technology from Campinas - SP.
-I am a fullstack developer working on webSite and webApp development with JavaScript technologies: React.js and Node.js, and on systems development with the Java language together with its Spring frameWork. </p>
+My name is Lucas, I'm an IT student from Federal Institute of Education, Science and Technology from Campinas - SP.
+I'm a fullstack developer working on webSite and webApp development with JavaScript technologies: React.js and Node.js, and on systems development with the Java language together with its Spring frameWork. </p>

  <!--Intro start-->